Gina Villalobos: Musical career

 In her early 20s, Villalobos fronted and played guitar in the acoustic folk trio Liquid Sunshine.
-Together, they recorded the albums Sweet Commitment and Barbary Lane, as well as the self-titled Liquid Sunshine EP before disbanding in 1996.
-Between 1997 and 2001, Villalobos fronted the band The Mades, with whom she recorded two albums, before starting her solo career with 2002's Beg From Me.
+They recorded a self-titled EP and the albums Sweet Commitment and Barbary Lane before disbanding in 1996.
+Between 1997 and 2001, Villalobos fronted the band The Mades, with whom she recorded two albums.
+The start of her solo career was signified with her album Beg From Me (2002).

-In 2004, she caught the attention of respected U.S. publications like Paste, No Depression, Acoustic Guitar, and Harp.
+In 2004, she caught the attention of US publications like Paste, No Depression, Acoustic Guitar, and Harp.
 In anticipation of her sophomore studio album, Live from KXLU Radio was released, containing a live recording with songs off the new album.
 With her second outing, Rock 'N' Roll Pony, the European press and radio praised the CD, which reached No. 3 on the Euro-Americana charts, and by 2005, Villalobos was performing in Europe, Australia, and New Zealand.
 She toured with Laura Veirs in 2005 on her UK tour.
-Her 2007 self-release Miles Away repeated her previous successes in the U.K. press and on BBC Radio 2.
-Around that time, the alternative rock band World Party invited Villalobos to tour the States with them, and her songs started showing up in movies and TV shows like One Tree Hill and Army Wives.
-Two years later, Gina delivered Days on Their Side.
+Her 2007 self-release Miles Away received exposure in the UK and on BBC Radio 2.
+Around that time, the alternative rock band World Party invited Villalobos to tour the US with them.
+Her songs began appearing in movies and TV shows like One Tree Hill and Army Wives.
+Two years later, Gina delivered another album, Days on Their Side, exploring the Americana music genre.

 Villalobos has been associated with Anne McCue, and has been recognized for her contribution to California songs.

 In 2014, after an extended hiatus and having taken the time to produce the album since January 2012, Sola was released.
-She produced and Erik Colvin engineered, as he's done for each of her previous three offerings.
-Augmenting Gina's vocals and guitar are guitarist Kevin Haaland (Andy Grammer), back for his fourth Gina Villalobos album, and returning guitarist Josh Grange (Sheryl Crow, k.d. lang, Beck, Dixie Chicks); Also credited are Eric Heywood (Son Volt, Ray LaMontagne, The Pretenders, Alejandro Escovedo) on pedal steel.
-Upright bass was performed by Ian Walker (k.d. lang, Cher, Paula Cole, The Ditty Bops).
-Quinn (Tracy Chapman, Daft Punk, Paula Cole) was the drummer.
+Villalobos produced, and Erik Colvin engineered, which he did for her previous three albums.
+Augmenting Gina's vocals and guitar are guitarist Kevin Haaland (Andy Grammer), back for his fourth Gina Villalobos album, and returning guitarist Josh Grange.
+Also credited are Eric Heywood (Son Volt, Ray LaMontagne, The Pretenders, Alejandro Escovedo) on pedal steel.
+Upright bass was performed by Ian Walker.
+Quinn was the drummer.